 2. The First Amendment was a monumental, meaning-full contribution to the history of ideas and culture.
 It was a sweeping commitment to keep government from intruding on religion and equality of religion/s.

 3. The Fall, or what he calls “the long, dark interlude” or “this long relapse.”
-American failed to live up to the First Amendment and reverted to the older Christendom model, to the unEnlightenment ways of sponsoring one faith — Protestantism.
+American failed to live up to the First Amendment and reverted to the older Christendom model, to the unEnlightenment ways of sponsoring one faith — Protestantism.4.
+The modern court-led realization.
+But the in the middle of the 20th Century SCOTUS realized the mistakes and began to rectify the problems created in the long, dark interlude by being activist about realizing the First Amendment’s vision.

 5. The conservatives of today are seeking to undo the court-led realization of the First Amendment and sending us back to the long, dark interlude.
 Hence, we are in danger of theocracy and genuine freedom is jeopardized.